Akari Asai

 -

-Building the Foundations of Rerieval-Augmented LMs – I have worked to establish the foundational components of retrieval-augmented LMs, developing better architectures, training strategies, and inference techniques like Self-RAG (ICLR Oral-Top 1%, 2024), Evidentiality-guided RAG (NAACL Oral, 2022) and FAVA (COLM 2024).
-I’ve advanced retrieval systems to be more versatile (TART, Findings of ACL 2023), more robust to complex queries (Path Retriever, ICLR 2020)(LUKE, EMNLP 2020; 1 million downloads on HF), and more efficient (Binary Passage Retriever, ACL 2021).
+Building the Foundations of Retrieval-Augmented LMs – I have established the foundational components of Retrieval-Augmented LMs, developing better architectures, training strategies, and inference techniques like Self-RAG (ICLR Oral-Top 1%, 2024), Evidentiality-guided RAG (NAACL Oral, 2022) and FAVA (COLM 2024).
+I’ve advanced retrieval systems to be more versatile, following diverse user instructions (TART, Findings of ACL 2023), more robust to complex queries (Path Retriever, ICLR 2020) (LUKE, EMNLP 2020; 1.5 million downloads on HF), and more efficient (Binary Passage Retriever, ACL 2021).

 -